Romanian business culture

 Romania became a sovereign state in 1859, when Moldavia and Wallachia were united under the rule of Prince Alexander Ioan Cuza, and independence was achieved in 1878.
 In 1918, Transylvania, Bukovina and Bessarabia joined the Kingdom of Romania and the interwar period between 1918 and 1939 saw the largest territorial expansion in the history of Romania.
 Following the abdication of King Mihai in December 1947, Romania became a Republic; until 1965 when it fell under control of the Dictator Nicolae Ceausescu and socialist party.
 The collapse of the communist regime and execution of Ceausescu in 1989 paved the way for Romania to adopt a new constitution and transition to a market economy.

-The current population of Romania is 20.121.641 inhabitants (July 2013 results of the data collection 2011) with 1,883,400 inhabitants living in Bucharest, the capital city.
+The current population of Romania is 19 million inhabitants in 2022, with 1.8inhabitants living in Bucharest, the capital city.
 Romania has a number of cities with large populations, namely: Cluj-Napoca , Timisoara and Constanta.

 Romania’s main ethnic groups are Romanian (88.6%), Hungarian (6.5%), Roma (3.2%) and the remaining 1.4% of the population is made up of Ukrainians, Germans, Turks, Russians and Lipovani Tartars.